Wiingy/UpstreamData-DIY-BlackBox/01_Materials.md

 Use the sealant between the formply and villaboard, (used with screws aswell).
 Use the 3M 90 Spray Adhesive to stick Stratocell to the Villaboard.
 Please be aware of the strict materials that can be used with the Stratocell.

-I also included an inline fan which will be used for indoor purposes, to suck air from outside window, hence the Spraybooth inline filter.
-In this case formply doesn't need to be used, but I wanted to to allow me to runt he box outdoors if not too loud. (will need extra materials to sound prood the inline fan)
+I also included an inline filter and duct to suck fresh air from outside and then push it back outside.
+More material will be needed to secure ducting into box